Hypnosis for Fertility Research

 Effect of Stress on Fertility & Conception

-The hypothalamus controls the pituitary and adrenal responses, which produce and regulate the level of stress hormones in your body.
+The hypothalamus controls both the pituitary and adrenal glands, which produce and regulate the level of stress hormones in your body.
 The pituitary regulates both how much of a hormone is made and how much is released in the body.
 Changes to it’s response can have dramatic affect on the cocktail of hormones including FSH and LH.
 These are key for conception, necessary for ovulation, fertilisation, fallopian tube functioning and implantation of the egg.

 Stress and Egg Production

 A study by the University of California in 2005 showed women who were stressed produced 20% less eggs during a cycle than women who were not experiencing symptoms of stress.

 With each of the cycles, the fertilisation rates dropped by more than 20% with the same women who were experiencing stress in their lives.

 Adrenalin And Fertility